2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/002_Graphics.md

 Bright colors attract attention as much as detail does, so a good idea is making each background layer more "muted" (color-wise) than the ones in foreground.

-The main technique to make backgrounds more mutes is lowering saturation, blending the colors with grey: this will make the background less distracting to the player.
+The main technique to make backgrounds more muted is lowering saturation, blending the colors with grey: this will make the background less distracting to the player.

 So another rule can be written as: